 The Chinese Student Support group is an organization created to help international Chinese students with the transition to NYU and the U.S through community and multicultural exploration.
 The CSSG holds weekly or bi-weekly support group meet ups for its members and they invite you to inquire for more information.

-I Recognize You is a student group geared towards providing peer support to those who identify as Women of Color.
-IRY recognizes the need for socioemotional support for women of color on campus.
-IRY is a student group that seeks to bring Women of Color together to share their individual experiences both inside and outside of the classroom around topics such as identity, socioeconomic status, leadership, discrimination, and many others.
+I Recognize You (IRY) is a student group geared towards providing peer support to all womxn identifying people of color.
+IRY is a student group that seeks to bring all womxn identifying people of color together to share their individual experiences both inside and outside of the classroom around topics such as identity, socioeconomic status, leadership, discrimination, and many others.
 IRY will run as both a support group where members can seek advice and assistance from one another, and also a self-care group where members can practice mindfulness and wellness techniques.
 IRY believes in and upholds the core values of integrity, respect, competence and social justice.
-IRY is a space that promotes inclusivity and bares no judgement.
+IRY is a space that promotes inclusivity and bears no judgment.
 Members are encouraged to come as they are, as they will be able to seek sisterhood within the other members.
 IRY is committed to the professional development of its future social workers through the practice of self-preservation and community.

 The Students of Color Collective (SOCC) works to provide a safe space for self-identified students of color at the Silver School to come together for peer support.
 SOCC also works with the larger School to create programming and educational opportunities related to racial diversity issues.